 Tax Break Definition

-Tax break can be defined as tax advantage or concession in taxes allowed by the government in order to encourage the industries to scale up their investments which will ultimately bring a boost in the economy and it can be received in various forms such as excluding profits from tax returns or claiming tax deductions, etc.
+Tax break can be defined as tax advantage or concession in taxes allowed by the government to encourage the industries to scale up their investments which will ultimately bring a boost in the economy and it can be received in various forms such as excluding profits from tax returns or claiming tax deductions, etc.

 Example of Tax Break